The U.S. Chess Center teaches chess to children in the D.C. metro area as a means of improving their academic and social

 David Mehler is the Founder and President of the U.S. Chess Center.
 One of the first nationally certified professional chess coaches, Mehler has been teaching chess for more than 45 years and has trained all of the U.S. Chess Center's teachers.
-His lesson plans, available on this website, are in use in dozens of chess programs throughout the country.
+His lesson plans, available on this website, are in use in dozens of chess programs throughout the country and internationally.
 His students range from beginners through national champions.
 He is the 2012 recipient of the United States Chess Federation's Scholastic Service Award and about twenty times was named Chess Coach of the Year in Virginia.
 An attorney by profession, Mr. Mehler has also been a high school and middle school classroom teacher.

 Jeffrey Kramer, Executive Coordinator